Dionne-Stratton/belovedzguard-admin/ADMIN_README.md

   - Search available songs using the search bar
   - Use **+** to add songs, **×** to remove songs
   - Use **↑↓** arrows to reorder songs within the album
+- **Save Album as Draft**: Use the "Save as Draft" button to create a draft album
+  - Draft albums are visible under the **Drafts** tab in the album list and hidden from public routes
 - **Edit Album**: Click "Edit" on any album to modify it
   - Form automatically scrolls to top
   - Songs can be reordered with up/down arrows